 Start by contacting the C.O.P.E.
 Chairman, Randy Whalen (610) 323-2346, to Schedule your weekend and customize your troop’s program.
 Then your troop should rent a campsite or cabin at Ockanickon for the weekend you plan to do the C.O.P.E.
 Program.
 A $100 COPE deposit will have to be submitted, in addition to the reservation fee for your campsite.
 This deposit will go toward the COPE program fees for your unit.
 Your troop must supply its own food for the weekend.

 Minimum of 8 participants.

 Specific items your Scouts need to bring: All participants must wear long pants, a sleeved T-shirt, and soft soled shoes.
 Hiking boots are not permitted on the course.
-A BSA medical form is needed from all participants including Parts A and B. All climbing equipment (harnesses, ropes, helmets, and gloves) are supplied by Ockanickon.
+A BSA medical form is needed from all participants including Parts A & B. All climbing equipment (harnesses, ropes, helmets, and gloves) are supplied by Ockanickon.